iStock 1089505536 WEB 1 e1721208322923

 Financial center stands the test of coronavirus crisis

 Liechtenstein’s banking industry as well as the entire finance sector have survived the coronavirus crisis well to date.
-The Financial Stability Report by the Financial Market Authority shows that while client assets under management have fallen, profitability and capitalization have increased.

 The Financial Market Authority has presented its latest report on the stability of the financial market in Liechtenstein.
 In it, particular attention is paid to the consequences of the coronavirus pandemic.
 The country must expect a decrease in economic output of 4 percent for this year.
 However, the economy has shown great resilience, with the labor market having weathered the crisis well so far.